-Based on preliminary results, the Republic's current account reflected a deficit of US\$2,554.5 million for the year ended December 31, 2013, as compared to a deficit of US\$4,011.8 million for the year ended December 31, 2012.
-As a percentage of GDP, the preliminary current account deficit for 2013 was 4.2%.
+Based on preliminary results, the Republic's current account reflected a deficit of approximately US\$721.7 million as of June 30, 2013, as compared to a deficit of US\$1,616.4 million as of June 30, 2012.
+As a percentage of GDP, the preliminary current account deficit for the first half of 2013 was 2.5%.
+Notwithstanding a relative decrease, the Republic's current account deficit still remains high compared to the US\$2,166.3 million recorded in 2007, reflecting the effects of the slow recovery in the international markets from the global financial crisis of 2008 and 2009.

-The capital and financial account balance reflected a surplus of US\$3,684.9 million as of December 31, 2013, as compared to a surplus of US\$3,554.3 million as of December 31, 2012.
-The increase resulted largely from a significant increase in foreign portfolio investment inflows.
+The capital and financial account balance reflected a surplus of US\$1,767.9 million as of June 30, 2013, as compared to a surplus of US\$1,307.3 million as of June 30, 2012.
+The increase resulted largely from significant increase in foreign portfolio investment inflows.
 For further discussion on the Republic's balance of payments, see "Balance of Payments and Foreign Trade-Balance of Payments."

-Based on preliminary data, the foreign portfolio investment during 2013 resulted in a net inflow of US\$1,765.3 million.
-This capital inflow partially financed the current account deficit, and as a result, the Republic's net international reserves increased 36.7% from US\$3,209.8 million as of December 31, 2012 to US\$4,386.5 million as of December 31, 2013.
-The Central Bank maintained sufficient net international reserves to comply with the minimum international reserve requirements established by various internationally accepted methodologies and standards.
-For more information on the Republic's net international reserves, see "The Monetary System-Foreign Exchange and International Reserves-International Reserves."
+Based on preliminary data, the foreign portfolio investment during the first half of 2013 resulted in a net inflow of US\$1,431.2 million.
+This capital inflow partially financed the current account deficit, and as a result, the Republic's net international reserves increased 19.7% from US\$3,209.8 million as of December 31, 2012 to US\$3,841.4 million as of June 30, 2013.
+The Central Bank maintained sufficient net international reserves to comply with the minimum international reserves requirements established by various internationally accepted methodologies and standards.
+For more information on the Republic's net international reserves, see "The Monetary System-Foreign Exchange and International Reserves."

-In addition, the nominal DOP/US\$ exchange rate increased gradually during 2013, reaching DOP42.67 per dollar in the last business day of December, which represented an annualized peso depreciation rate of 5.7% since the beginning of 2013.
+In addition, the nominal DOP/US\$ exchange rate increased gradually during the first half of 2013, reaching DOP41.79 per dollar in June, which represented an annualized peso depreciation rate of 3.7% since the beginning of the year.